GabrieleSipio/Notes/Advanced-Software-Engineering/README.md

 #### What is CI?

 CI stands for Continuous Integration and is a development practice where developers integrate code into a shared repository frequently, preferably several times a day.
 Each integration can then be verified by an automated build and automated tests.

-## User Stories

-### NOTES

-12 principles of Agile development:

-1. Early and continuous delivery software
-2. Welcome changing requirements
-3. Deliver working software frequently
-4. Business people and developers works together
-5. Build projects around motivated individuals
-6. Face-to-face conversation to conveying information
-7. Working software is the primary measure of progress
-8. Sustainable development: peace between sponsors, developers and users.
-9. Technical excellence and good design
-10. Simplicity
-11. Self-organized teams
-12. Periodically reflects on how to become more effective

-### What is a user story (for)?

-Users stories help to better understand the customers' and stakeholders' needs and provide a software that satisfy the requirements.
-Them also simplify the development and help to provide working software earlier and faster.

-Each user story is a chunk of work that represent value for the customer and has this format: "As a [customer/user/stakeholder/…] I want to … so that … with priority …".

-Developers should think about application the way the users think about it, i.e. in terms of the behavior the find valuable.
-So, they have to build software incrementally, as slices of functionality.

-### What is the priority of a user story?

-Each user story has a priority that helps developers to work first on the main functionality of the software.
-A low priority value represents the first things needed in the software to start using it.
-As soon as the priority increases the user stories contain units of works less important, such as optional and advanced feature.
-The priority is assigned by the stakeholders, so that represent what is more important for them.

-### What is the effort/size of a user story?

-A good user story should not take more than 2 days.
-Otherwise, it represents an epic and is necessary to split it in simpler stories.

-### What is an epic?

-An epic is a big user story that has been splitted in smaller ones or a set of user stories that can be grouped in a single functionality.
-Its development may require more than one sprint but all the user stories in the epic are usually assigned to the same team.

 ## Splitting the Monolith